ehmicky/gulp-execa/README.md

 # Command

 By default, no shell interpreter (like Bash or `cmd.exe`) is used.
-This means `command` must only be the program path followed by arguments.
+This means `command` must be just the program and its arguments.
 No escaping/quoting is needed, except for significant spaces (with a backslash).

-Shell features such as globbing, variables and operators (`&&`, `>`, `;`) should not be used.
-Fortunately, all of this can done directly in Node.js instead.
+Shell features such as globbing, variables and operators (like `&&`, `>`, `;`) should not be used.
+All of this can be done directly in Node.js instead.

 Shell interpreters are slower, less secure and less cross-platform.
-However, you can still use them by specifying the `shell` option.
+However, you can still opt-in to using them with the `shell` option.

 ```js
 const { series } = require('gulp')